giel/neovim/README.md

      git checkout lazyvim                    # switch to lazyvim distro

 From neovim 0.9 on it is possible to have several 'distros' in separate directories.
-By switching one environment variable you can choose which one to use.
+By switching one environment variable `NVIM_APPNAME` you can choose which one to use.
-This setup will replace the separate branches.
+This setup will replace the separate branches for distro's.

+### use AstroNvim, LazyVim or NvChad

+     export NVIM_APPNAME=nvim-AstroVim
+     nvim

+     export NVIM_APPNAME=nvim-LazyVim
+     nvim

+     export NVIM_APPNAME=nvim-NvChad
+     nvim

+go back to normal nvim, exit session or:

+     unset NVIM_APPNAME

+Note that the distro's need to be installed in`~/.config/` in the subdirectory used in the `NVIM_APPNAME` variable for this to work.

 ## file locations